Skip to main content

 • To notify the Office of Financial Aid at the point that they are awarded any outside sources of funding such as scholarships from a third party.

-• To understand and comply with the institution’s attendance policy.
+• To understand and comply with the institution’s attendance and documented academic activity policies.

 • To understand and comply with the institution’s refund and repayment policy.